Great Information

 You can easily create a cross-training plan with the right technology and payroll provider.
 Having HR software with role-based configuration settings helps alleviate organizational burdens.
 With proper solutions, you can even assign multiple people a role that gives them access to only specific information in the system.
 If your payroll administrator becomes sick, another employee or your provider can process payroll so employees are still paid on time.

-One of the most important things you can do for your employees during the COVID-19 pandemic is continue providing on-time and accurate pay.
+One of the most important things you can do for your employees during a disaster is continue providing on-time and accurate pay.
 Payroll management is a crucial part of your crisis management plan.
 During uncertain times like these, the security of a paycheck can reassure your employees and improve their mental health.

 If you’re paying employees with paper checks, talk to your payroll provider about direct deposit and pay cards.
 Using a 100% paperless payroll process guarantees your employees are paid on time, regardless of the circumstances.